CommScope's COVID-19 Customer & Partner Hub Visit

 A significant spill or release is defined as an accidental release of any regulated or hazardous substance, physical or biological agent that may affect human health, land, vegetation or bodies of water.
 If the significant spill or accidental release impacts the air, water or land outside a facility and requires a designated EHS person to report the matter to any jurisdiction—or requires a third party for cleanup—it must be reported.

-Beneficial Reuse of Waste (BRE) Target: Increase beneficial reuse (BRE) of nonhazardous waste to 96 percent by the end of 2018.
+Beneficial Reuse of Waste (BRE) Target: Increase beneficial reuse (BRE) of non-hazardous waste to 96 percent by the end of 2019.

-In 2018, CommScope diverted 86% of non-hazardous waste from landfill globally via reducing waste generation through product design and manufacturing processes, reusing waste, recycling waste, converting waste to energy.
-CommScope’s plastic recycling efforts were impacted by China’s import policies in 2018.
-Also rise in fiber optic cable production influenced recycling options in waste products and contributed to lower BRE.
+In 2019, One CommScope diverted 83% of non-hazardous waste from landfill globally.
+This was achieved by reducing waste generation through product design and manufacturing processes, reusing waste, recycling waste, converting waste to energy.
+In 2018 and 2019, CommScope’s plastic recycling efforts were impacted by China’s import policies.
+Also, rise in fiber optic cable production influenced recycling options in waste products and contributed to lower BRE.

 Total workforce by employment type, employment contract and region